Antoine Detaille, from Icons to Weirdos

 Even when it does not feel right, even when the result does not please us, even when the future is uncertain.

-On what to do with the pieces that you dislike, we got a new surprise: Antoine throws them away, ignoring the fact that in two weeks he may like them, that potential clients could love those pieces or, what is worst, that his agent had already proved interest in those pieces that he dismisses.
+As for what to do with the pieces you dislike, we got another surprise: Antoine throws them away, ignoring the fact that in two weeks he may like them, that potential clients could love those pieces or, what is worse, that his agent had already shown interest in those pieces that he dismisses.

-The light enters through the windows and we feel also us could seat there and draw, following our intuition, with no fear, and allowing pink, orange, green and yellow make our days.
+The light enters through the windows and we also feel we could sit there and draw, following our intuition, with no fear, and allowing pink, orange, green and yellow to fill our days.

-This visit was organised by the Artistic Programme of Vanna collective, which you can get to know in this interview we had with them.
+This visit was organised by the Artistic Programme of the creative community, Vanna, which you can get to know in an interview we had with them.

 Forever grateful.